Self-stabilisation of cellular automata on tilings: Discussion and open problems

 \begin{question}[General solution] Is it true that for every SFT~$X$, there exists a deterministic CA that stabilises~$X$ from finite perturbations, possibly in exponential time in the number of errors?
 What if we require the solution to have no extra symbols compared to the alphabet of the SFT? \end{question}

 We conjecture that an approach similar to the one suggested for $3$-colourings in the last paragraph of Section~\ref{sec:discussion:3col} should be possible for a general SFT.
 In particular, one should be able to come up with a general construction for translating a Turing machine that solves the functional version of the square tiling problem for a finite set of Wang tiles (see Section~\ref{sec:complexity:hardness}) into a self-stabilising CA for the valid tilings.
+This approach, if successful, stabilises the SFT in at most exponential time by testing all the possible ways to fill in a given region.
 As before, the main difficulty would be to handle the appearance of the extra symbols in the initial perturbation.

 \paragraph{Stabilisation in presence of temporal noise.}

 Recall from Example~\ref{exp:toom:noise} that Toom's {$\toom$} CA maintains a form of stability on~$\Hom_2$ even in presence of temporal noise.
 A comparison argument with Toom's CA can be used to show that the two CA discussed in Sections~\ref{sub:finite} and~\ref{sub:single_cell} have the same stability property.